-This Stage 1 assessment determined that the subject property has pre-contact Indigenous archaeological potential due to the wetland to the north of the study area and historical Euro-Canadian archaeological potential due to the early patent date of the lot, and the previously identified historical Euro-Canadian archaeological sites within one kilometre.
+Stage 1 assessment was previously completed by Matrix Heritage and recommended Stage 2 archaeological assessment (Matrix Heritage 2022a).
+The Stage 1 assessment determined that the subject property had pre-contact Indigenous archaeological potential due to the wetland to the north of the study area and historical Euro-Canadian archaeological potential due to the early patent date of the lot, and the previously identified historical Euro-Canadian archaeological sites within one kilometre.